kennytrbl/resource/README.md

 [A Complete Guide to Flexbox - CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 [Developer Roadmaps - roadmap.sh](https://roadmap.sh/)
-- a community project called roadmap.sh aims to produce guidelines, roadmaps, and other instructional materials to assist developers in choosing a course of action and directing their learning
+- a community project that aims to produce guidelines, roadmaps, and other instructional materials to assist developers in choosing a course of action and directing their learning

 [Devhints - TL;DR for developer documentation](https://devhints.io/)